machmoon/SentimentSenseHFH/README.md

 SentimentSense is an assistive communication "prosthetic" designed specifically for individuals with **ADHD, Autism, and Neurodivergent (ND)** traits.
 Optimized for **Vultr High-Performance Cloud Compute**, it translates the unspoken rules of digital communication into clear, actionable, and low-anxiety insights.

-## 🦅 Vultr Infrastructure
+## 🦅 Infrastructure
-This project is designed for the **"Best Use of Vultr"** track.
-It leverages Vultr's high-performance architecture to ensure zero-latency accessibility for neurodivergent users.
-[Read the Vultr Deployment Guide](./VULTR_DEPLOY.md).
+SentimentSense leverages high-performance cloud infrastructure to ensure zero-latency accessibility for neurodivergent users.
+[Read the Cloud Deployment Guide](./VULTR_DEPLOY.md).

 ## ✨ Core Features